Hamilton County Tennessee assistance programs.

 When you contact CNE, their housing specialists will work with you and the mortgage lender to find a solution to your situation.
 They will try to work out a new repayment plan with the lender.
 Learn more on Tennessee foreclosure programs.

-Financial Counselors of America is another HUD approved agency that provides free mortgage foreclosure counseling and assistance in achieving affordable loan and mortgage modifications, forbearance agreements, interest rate reductions, term extensions, and principal reductions.
+Financial Counselors of America is another HUD approved agency that provides free mortgage foreclosure counseling and assistance.
+The non-profit can help clients in achieving affordable loan and mortgage modifications, forbearance agreements, interest rate reductions, term extensions, and mortgage principal reductions.
 (901) 722-5000.
 Another option is Housing Info Line (423) 267-5223

-A local branch, known as the Social Services Ministry in East Lake, will provide assistance and empower families and individuals to work towards long term self-sufficiency by providing emergency utility bill assistance, food boxes and vouchers for groceries, and even rental assistance.
-Nearly 19,000 persons were assisted last year.
-Several other Salvation Army centers are in the Hamilton County region as well.
-Call (423) 698-4484 or click more details.
+There are several locations.
+A local branch, known as the Social Services Ministry in East Lake, will provide assistance and empower families and individuals to work towards long term self-sufficiency.
+They do this by providing emergency utility bill assistance, food boxes and vouchers for groceries, and even rental assistance.

 Emergency financial assistance for bills

 Catholic Charities - Chattanooga (phone 423.267.1297) runs an emergency and intervention program.
+It is a regional service.
 Receive access to various services and support, including money for paying back rent, energy bills, a homeless shelter, and other form of aid.
 Find additional ways to get rent help.

 Catholic Charities runs several other assistance programs for the region and provides additional services to senior citizens and low income residents.
 The churches and case managers from the organization are committed to helping the poor and unemployed.
 Call them to inquire about food, resources for seniors and immigrants and other financial aid.
-Click here.
+More on Knoxville area Catholic Charities.

 Northside Neighborhood House provides help with emergency needs for utilities, food and prescription medications.
 Low income families can apply.
 They also have an on site thrift store and food pantry.